 Candace and Victor previously determined that, since the TLOs for each lesson were only at the second level of cognitive processing in Bloom’s Taxonomy, the ELOs for each of these lessons would be primarily targeted at the lowest cognitive level: getting learners to remember the basic facts, concepts, and procedures that they will need to know in order to demonstrate the TLOs.
 Typically, basic recall of facts, concepts, and procedures is best assessed using objective written assessment items.
 Candace and Victor that an examination that includes objective assessment items to measure basic recall and subjective written assessment items to measure understanding will be adequate for measuring learners’ overall performance upon completing each of the lessons in the contract planning unit of the learning asset.
 Further, they determine that there are no logistical constraints or resource constraints that will prevent them from implementing these methods – whichever learning environment the FIPT ultimately decides is the most appropriate for implementing this learning asset, the assessment methods that Candace and Victor selected can be deployed either as paper-based assessments in a physical classroom or in an online environment such as Blackboard.

-As Candace and Victor analyze the TLOs and ELOs for all the remaining lessons in the course, they discover that each lesson’s TLO call on learners to demonstrate understanding of the overall lesson, and that the ELOs are primarily focused on basic recall of facts, concepts, and procedures.
-Of course, looking back at their analysis phase data and how it informed the development of their learning objectives, this all makes complete sense to them – since their audience consisted of new hires with no presumed educational or experiential background in FAR or DFARs, they deliberately designed objectives that would instill basic knowledge and understanding of the content.
+As Candace and Victor analyze the TLOs and ELOs for all the remaining lessons in the course, they discover that each lesson’s TLO calls on learners to demonstrate understanding of the overall lesson, and that the ELOs are primarily focused on basic recall of facts, concepts, and procedures.
+Of course, looking back at their Analysis phase data and how it informed the development of their learning objectives, this all makes complete sense to them – since their audience consisted of new hires with no presumed educational or experiential background in FAR or DFARS, they deliberately designed objectives that would instill basic knowledge and understanding of the content.
 As a result, they realize that they can apply the assessment methods they developed in the contract planning unit to the other units of this learning asset.

 Their next step is to write an assessment strategy, which they will include in their CDD.
 Additionally, when they eventually develop their Plan of Instruction (POI) for this learning asset, their assessment strategy will be included in the Course Student Assessment Plan (CSAP) section of that document.
 This assessment strategy is a description of all the learning methods employed to measure learners’ performance of objectives in a learning asset, as well as how these methods align with the overall structure of the asset.